superdesk/superdesk-planning/server/docs/coverage_schema.rst

 ``planning.g2_content_type``

    Optional, non-repeatable element to indicate the MIME type of the intended coverage.

-``planning.ìtem_class`` *string*
+``planning.item_class`` *string*

    Optional, non-repeatable element indicates the type of content to be delivered, using the IPTC News Item Nature NewsCodes.